I hear the drums echo in the night ~ Toto: Africa

 Experience: unspoiled Africa distilled to its purest essence.

-Added value: a remote, untouched explorer’s paradise, highly regarded for the walking safari experience.
-You get very close to Africa by touching, hearing and feeling it.
-It teems with wildlife and is still very uncommercialised.
-Top game drive viewing of wildlife and water viewing as well.
-Access is improving year on year.
+Added value: a remote, large, untouched explorer’s paradise, highly regarded for the walking as well as vehicle safari.
+You tap in to the heartbeat of Africa by touching, hearing and feeling it.
+The area teems with wildlife and is still very uncommercialised.
+Top game drive viewing of wildlife and river viewing as well.
+Access is getting easier year on year.
 A bit more …

 Experience: epic, ancient force of nature.